pintub/dataStructure-algo/Tree.md

 #### Problems
 ##### :rocket: Tree Traversal
 - DFS
-  - PreOrder, PostOrder, InOrder(Recursive & Iterative) :bulb: "Order" terms is in terms or placement of root node. `Tricky` PostOrder Iterative
+  - PreOrder, PostOrder, InOrder(Recursive & Iterative) :bulb: "Order" term is in terms or placement of root node. `Tricky` PostOrder Iterative
 - BFS
   - Level Order(Iterative)
     - For level separator you can use "null" as separator, as we don't save usual nulls in Queue